-- Plasma catalysis has recently gained traction, in particular as an alternative to Haber Bosch ammonia synthesis.
+Plasma catalysis has recently gained traction, in particular as an alternative to Haber Bosch ammonia synthesis.
 The current research is mostly fundamental and little attention has been given to the technical and economic feasibility of plasma-catalytic syntheses.
 The technology appears most feasible for small-scale operation.
-Plasma catalysis potentially has a fast response to intermittent renewable electricity, and process intensification and integration with other process steps can lead to a further overall improvement. - New biocatalysts
+Plasma catalysis potentially has a fast response to intermittent renewable electricity, and process intensification and integration with other process steps can lead to a further overall improvement.

+New biocatalysts

 Microorganisms and their enzymes offer a multitude of opportunities for biocatalytic manufacturing.
 Among the big challenges are the identification and engineering of enzymes for synthesis of chemicals and the combination of enzymes into new synthesis pathways to enable the construction of complex building blocks.
 Processes that combine sequential enzymatic and microbial conversions are also interesting, and could include the use of metabolic engineering.

-Microorganisms and enzymes can be exploited for the production of natural (or nature-inspired) molecules in the laboratory (and further upscaling to industrial processes).
+Microorganisms and enzymes can be exploited for the production of natural (or natureinspired) molecules in the laboratory (and further upscaling to industrial processes).
 Biocatalysis in combination with electrochemistry also offers novel opportunities, e.g. microorganisms that are able to transfer/receive electrons (e.g. from electrodes) or regeneration of enzymes with bound metals.
 Microorganisms and enzymes involved in CO2 fixation could play an important for efficient carbon capture and utilization (CCU).
 Enzymes can also be of great importance in degrading natural compounds (polymers, nitrogen-and sulfur-containing compounds, etc.).
 They can also be used to degrade recalcitrant compounds like microplastics and micropollutants.
+The combination of biocatalysts and chemocatalysts needs to be considered as well for the production of the needed products.